 You can sit down with your child and come up with your own list.

-The challenge of learning music is that this balance is essential.
+In learning music, building this balance is essential.
 There are many people who naturally enjoy detailed, drilling work, but then have trouble transmitting the emotional connection of the music.
 There are others who are good at analyzing the language of the music but who don't have the patience to do the nitty-gritty work required to master a piece.
 There are some who love music so deeply and passionately that they play for pleasure but don't stop to polish.
 And there are those who love to explore and practice at home but don't have the resilience required for performing.
-Many get knocked down by perfectionism which robs them of joy in their work no matter how much they love music.
+Many get knocked down by a perfectionism which robs them of joy in their work no matter how much they love music.

-Here are some things you can do to help them at home:
+Here are some things you can do to help your student at home:

 Teach them early on to self-regulate and to organize their own work.
 Try not to organize their work for them too much but remind them if they are skimming or getting too caught up in one thing.
 Give them honest feedback in that regard.
 Try to find your own balance in being positive and honest.

 Let them make small mistakes so they learn how to handle frustration early on.
-Find your own balance in this (an impossibly difficult task, I find, - speaking as a parent myself!).
+Find your own balance in this (an impossibly difficult task - speaking as a parent myself).
 You want them to learn what excellence feels like and sounds like but they need to make mistakes to do this.
 They need to have disciplined repetitive work but they also need to wander creatively and follow their curiosity.
-AND they need to grow myelin (read The Talent Code for more of this!) which is the neurological sheathing that makes neurons fire more quickly and efficiently, but which grow only when you make mistakes and correct them.

 Teaching them to learn in an organized, manageable, joyful way is our greatest responsibility and a large part of this is teaching them how to deal with frustration.
 Let them practice this now, though, before they are too old to come to you for support!
 Teach them to be warriors, instead of winners and keep the focus on the work not the talent.